 The final power figures were very good with 318Nm and 141 BHP.
+We've also dynoed several cars at the 150 BHP mark on different dynos with the same GTD12 turbo since this project.

-Troubleshooting: If after remapping you have a permanent fault with the turbo position sensor and a reading of 0% on live data, then you must swap wires 1&3 in the electrical connector to the turbo position sensor.
-Usually this is not required and must only be undertaken if there is a permanent reading of 0% with live diagnostics.
+Troubleshooting: If after remapping you have a permanent fault with the turbo position sensor and a constant reading of 0% or 99% on live data, then you must swap wires 1&3 in the electrical connector to the turbo position sensor.